metamatex/metamate/metamate/README.md

 the `business` package contains all the internal logic and the virtual cluster

-MetaMate is using a request pipeline to dispatch incoming requests.
+MetaMate uses a request pipeline to dispatch incoming requests.
 Every request creates a `RequestCtx` that propagates through the pipeline

 - `funcs` defines functions (and function constructors) that take care of very detailed business logic, they all work on `RequestCtx` what allows to convienently stich them together
 - `line` provides a tailored pipeline framework